 It all began with a fatal mistake a few weeks ago, when due to a major storm which was rather unusual to my part of the world, my spirulina suddenly got cold, thin, and didn’t look very good generally.
 I suddenly remembered that it’s been a long time since I last cleaned the tank, and decided to treat my spirulina with a fresh clean home.

 My initial assumption when placing them in there was that as a volcanic lake inhabitant, Spirulina would enjoy having something familiar to grow around, and since visiting the Golan heights and finding just the right type of stones, I decided to give it a try.
 Since then, it’s been absolutely fine for almost a year, but it never crossed my mind that the stones had anything to do with it.

 Guess what happened when I took the volcanic stones out of my Spirulina tank?

 I was shocked to see the difference after only a couple of days.
 While normally a general clean-up could only do good, this time it was looking all sad and grumpy, and the color began deteriorating till it was nearly yellow!
 For about two whole weeks I did my best to bring it back to life, but despite a slight improvement, it still wasn’t as good as it had previously been.

 And then I thought that maybe, just maybe it would help if I put those stones back in.
 I didn’t really think it would work, it was more like a desperate step after trying out everything else with no success.

-Then, after I took two stones from the garden and back into the tank, something wonderful happened.
+Then, after I took two stones from the garden and back into the tank, something amazing happened.
 Within several hours, it went back to its healthy blue-green color, and within a couple of days, it was already thick and ready for harvest!

 What I learned